 In order to receive Double Dollars, SNAP/FoodShare users bring their Quest EBT card to the farmers’ market EBT or information booth.
 The shopper decides how much they would like to withdraw from their account, then receives market money and Double Dollars that are each worth $1.
 Every shopper gets a dollar-for-dollar match up to $20, doubling what they withdraw.

-The market money and Double Dollars can be spent at any vendor’s stand selling SNAP-eligible products.
-This includes bakery, fruits and vegetables, meat, fish, dairy products, and seeds and plants to grow food.
 Market money and Double Dollars cannot be used to buy nonfood items (like flowers or wreaths) or hot foods (like those served at food carts).

 For a list of participating farmers’ markets, or for more information, please check out Community Action Coalition’s website.